 Prior to, or once the donor's body has been accepted, we need a copy of the donor card sent to us via fax or secure email.
 If there is no existing donor card, we will provide an Agreement to Donation form that must be signed by the Next-of-Kin or Health Care Power of Attorney and two, non-partial witnesses.
+In order to legitimize the donation we must receive a Donation documents are HIPPA protected.
+Hospitals, hospices, nursing homes, and funeral homes may assist you to receive and send faxes.
+UPS Stores, FedEx Stores have faxes.
+We can also work with you via secure email if you have a printer.

-In order to legitimize the donation we must receive a faxed or securely emailed, signed copy prior to our authorizing transportation to our facility.
+faxed or a securely emailed, signed copy prior to our authorizing transportation to our facility.
 We also need the original, signed copies of the donor card or Agreement to donation mailed back to us or sent with body in the care of the transport service.